 You might consider replacing it with a later model.
 In any case you want to see that the water does drain out of the valve regardless which style frost free faucet you are working with.

-Do the rest of them around the house and leave the hoses off for the season.
+Drain all of them making sure that they are all frost free and you don't have one or more of each style.
+Leave the hoses off for the season.
 Once they are drained go inside and light the log lighter... you're done.

 Inspect the waste cap to see if the gasket in it has stuck to the inside of the cap or the end of the thread under the cap.
 If the gasket is still holding onto the waste “nipple,” peel it off and check again to see if the system is draining.

-Water must drain completely from the entire system to prevent frozen pipes.
+Water must drain completely from that entire pipe section to prevent frozen pipes.
 The point of the task is not to just turn off the valve, but to establish a drained pipe.

-If you follow these steps, you should be able to prevent frozen pipes, sparing you the time and expense of thawing and fixing frozen pipes.
-Again, preventive maintenance is time well spent in the long run!
+If you follow these steps, you should be able to prevent frozen pipes at hose valves, sparing you the time and expense of thawing and repairing them.
+Preventive maintenance is time well spent in the long run!

 Other than the glass itself the thing that makes fiberglass batting a great insulator is the fact that it not only is mostly air but that it keeps that air still.
 Still air is a good insulator.
 Conversely wind is a great robber of ambient heat.
 Freezing air tends to take warmth from the outside of a heated structure.If the air never stops moving warmth will be carried away much faster.